 Joseph scored eight points in his collegiate debut against Robert Morris (Nov.
 19).
-In the seven games prior to the January Wake Forest game, Joseph had scored just 16 points and played only 67 minutes.
+In his seven games prior to Wake Forest, Joseph had scored just 16 points and played only 67 minutes.

 Joseph missed the first game of his career against Providence (Feb.
 2) due to a leg injury and also did not play against NC State (Feb.
 5), Florida State (Feb.
 9), Virginia Tech (Feb.
 12), North Carolina (Feb.
 16), and Maryland (Feb.
 19).
 He returned to action against Wake Forest (Feb.
 27) and played 10 minutes but did not score.
-Joseph had two points in seven minutes against NC State (Mar.
-2).